Month 1, Day 17, Sunday 9:15 p.m.

-He was too close to completely avoid the next blast, and it caught him in the arm with enough force to spin his entire body around.
+He was too close to completely avoid the next blast, which caught him in the arm with enough force to crack some of the bark armor and spin his entire body around.
 He didn’t resist, switching the output on his wand as he went through a full spin.
 He pointed the wand at Lord Morrow and his bodyguard as steadily as he could, time seeming to slow under the combined effects of the wit-sharpening potion and adrenaline.
 He stumbled to right himself, hunching down to brace as the third concussive blast exited the bodyguard’s wand.

 He couldn’t dodge the next expanding, foggy blast, but he kept his wand up, activating the personal shield at the last possible moment.

-They weren’t prepared for that, and it caught them straight-on, slightly weakened but still plenty to knock both of them off their feet.
+They weren’t prepared for that, and it caught them straight-on, slightly weakened but still more than enough to knock both of them off their feet, too.

-Oliver moved to take the bodyguard’s battle wand, but as he was searching Lord Morrow for hidden artifacts or weapons that could be a problem when he woke, the hefty man jerked forward.
+Oliver climbed back to his feet and quickly took the bodyguard’s battle wand.
+As he was searching Lord Morrow for hidden artifacts or weapons that could be a problem when he woke, the hefty man jerked forward.

 Oliver snapped back, barely fast enough to escape the crushing headbutt that Lord Morrow had tried to give his face.

-Oliver’s eyes widened beneath the mask, and punched Lord Morrow in the face before even taking the time to analyze the situation.
+Eyes wide beneath the mask, he punched Lord Morrow in the face before even taking the time to analyze the situation.

 Oliver nudged the man with his foot.